 Up to now canonical descriptions were only used to test whether a search tree branch corresponding to a (sub)graph has to be descended into or not after the (sub)graph has been constructed.
 However, canonical forms can also be used to restrict the possible extensions directly.
-The idea is that for certain extensions one can see immediately that they lead to a code word that is not minimal.
+The idea is that for certain extensions by an edge and maybe a node one can see immediately that they lead to a code word that is not minimal.
 Hence one need not construct and test the (sub)graph, but can skip the extension right way.
 For the two special cases I consider here (depth-first and breadth-first search spanning trees), the allowed extensions are:

-• Depth First Search: Rightmost Extension [14]
+- Depth First Search: Rightmost Extension [14]